Package 'arcgeocoder'

 )

-simple3 %>%
+simple3 |>

-select(lat, lon, CntryName, Region, LongLabel) %>%
+select(lat, lon, CntryName, Region, LongLabel) |>

 slice_head(n = 10)

-Reverse Geocoding using the ArcGIS REST API
+Reverse geocode coordinates with the ArcGIS REST API

 Description

-Generates an address from a latitude and longitude.
+Generates an address from a longitude and latitude.
 Latitudes must be in the range [90,90]\left[-90, 90 \right] and longitudes in the range [180,180]\left[-180, 180 \right].
-This function returns the tibble associated with the query.
+This function returns the tibble associated with each query.

 Usage